 - Government-wide Financial Statements serve as an introduction and broad overview to the Association's finances in a manner similar to a private-sector business.
-They may be found beginning on page 8 of this report. - o The Statement of Net Position presents information on the Association's assets and liabilities with the difference reported as net position. - The Statement of Activities shows how net position changed during the fiscal year.
+They may be found beginning on page 8 of this report. - The Statement of Net Position presents information on the Association's assets and liabilities with the difference reported as net position. - The Statement of Activities shows how net position changed during the fiscal year.
 This statement reports increases or decreases in assets when an underlying event occurs regardless of the timing of cash flows. - Fund Financial Statements contain reports that reflect the use of a related group of accounts that segregate and maintain control over resources.
 They are segregated for specific activities or objectives as legally required.

-- Governmental Funds statements report the same functions as government-wide statements but with a focus on current sources and uses of expendable resources including the balances available at the end of the year.
+- o Governmental Funds statements report the same functions as government-wide statements but with a focus on current sources and uses of expendable resources including the balances available at the end of the year.
 Comparison of these statements with the government-wide statements demonstrates the impact of near-term financing decisions.
 We maintain 13 individual governmental funds.
-The major funds presented separately are: the General Fund, the Texas Department on Aging and Disability Services, the Commission on State Emergency Communications and the Office of the Governor Homeland Security Grant Division.
-Although, the Office of the Governor Homeland Security Grant Division fund did not meet the criteria to qualify as a major fund, it was the management's choice to present it as a major fund.
+The major funds presented separately are: the General Fund, the Texas Department on Aging and Disability Services, and the Commission on State Emergency Communications.
 The governmental fund financial statements begin on page 11 of this report.
 The Board of Directors approves a financial plan each year for revenues and expenditures in each fund.
 Although the financial plan is reviewed and approved by the Board, it is not considered a legally binding budget.
-Comparative budget information, accordingly, is not presented in this report. - Proprietary Funds provide the same type of information as government-wide financial statements, only in more detail.
+Comparative budget information, accordingly, is not presented in this report. - o Proprietary Funds provide the same type of information as government-wide financial statements, only in more detail.
 This information reinforces the information provided in the government-wide financial statements.
-The proprietary fund financial statements provide separate information for the EDA Revolving Loan and the SPAG Revolving Loan.
-The EDA Revolving Loan Fund is considered a major fund.
+The proprietary fund financial statements provide separate information for the EDA Revolving Loan, Support Lubbock and the SPAG Revolving Loan.
+All 3 funds are considered major funds.
 The basic proprietary fund financial statements can be found on pages 16-18 of this report. - Notes to the Financial Statements provide information necessary to a full understanding of the data in the government-wide and fund financial statements.
-The notes to the financial statements begin on page 20. - Other Information includes combining fund statements and other schedules that further expand upon and support the previous information.
+The notes to the financial statements begin on page 21. - Other Information includes combining fund statements and other schedules that further expand upon and support the previous information.
 The combining fund statements for nonmajor funds and other schedules may be found beginning on page 39.